skip to content

 • Parents are responsible for the care, welfare and development of their children [Family Law Act 1975 (Cth)]

-• it is an offence for a parent to leave their children in a dangerous situation and/or leave a child or children unfed, without clothing or accommodation [ see Criminal Law Consolidation Act 1935 (SA) ss 14 and 30]
+• it is an offence for a parent to leave their children in a dangerous situation or leave them unfed, without clothing or accommodation [Criminal Law Consolidation Act 1935 (SA) ss 14 and 30]

-• the Police or the Department for Child Protection have the power to remove children or young people if necessary to protect them from suffering serious harm and there is no reasonably workable alternative [see Children and Young People (Safety) Act 2017 (SA) s 41]
+• the Police and the Department for Child Protection have the power to remove children and young people from their parents if necessary to protect them from suffering serious harm [Children and Young People (Safety) Act 2017 (SA) s 41]

-Where a child under the age of 18 is left to babysit and the issue of negligence or liability arises it is likely that the parent or parents will be held liable for the carer in addition to the children being cared for.
-Where a child under the age of 18 is left in charge of younger children they will not be judged by the same standards as an adult.
+Where a child under the age of 18 is left to babysit and the issue of negligence or liability arises, it is likely that the parent or parents of the children being babysat will be held liable for the carer in addition to the children being cared for.
+Where a child under the age of 18 is left in charge of younger children, they will not be judged by the same standards as an adult.

 There are a number of questions parents need to ask themselves before deciding whether to allow older children to babysit younger children and excellent resources are located on the Parenting SA website including a guide called Home Alone.